kimjisena/stormerjs/README.md

   .fillStyle('orange')
   .shouldFill(true);

-// Finally, tell Stormer to render whenever you feel like it root.render();
+root.render();
 ```
 And that's it!
 When you call `root.render()`, Stormer will handle the rest and deliver two styled rectangles to your canvas.